iv461/icey/icey/doc/source/parameters.md

 };
 ```

-Store an instance of this parameter struct as a member (as you are used to) then then simply call `declare_parameter_struct`, ICEY declares automatically every parameter, without any further boilerplate code:
+After having declared a parameter struct, store it as a member of the node class and then simply call `declare_parameter_struct`, ICEY declares automatically every parameter, without any further boilerplate code:

 ```cpp
 class MyNode : public icey::Node {